AllenDowney/ThinkStats2/CONTRIBUTING.md

 Once your Anaconda package is installed and available, create a Python 2.7 and 3.6 environment in Anaconda --

- - conda create -q -n thinkstats2-py27 python=2.7 scipy numpy matplotlib statsmodels patsy future jupyter
+ - conda create -q -n thinkstats2-py27 python=2.7 scipy numpy matplotlib statsmodels patsy future jupyter seaborn
- - conda create -q -n thinkstats2-py36 python=3.6 scipy numpy matplotlib statsmodels patsy future jupyter
+ - conda create -q -n thinkstats2-py36 python=3.6 scipy numpy matplotlib statsmodels patsy future jupyter seaborn

 Each of these commands will take a bit of time -- give it a few minutes to download and install the packages and their dependences.
 Once complete, switch to each and install additional packages needed to run and test.

-Activate the 2.7 environment and install nose
+Activate the 2.7 environment and install nose and lifelines

  - source activate thinkstats2-py27
- - pip install nose
+ - pip install nose lifelines

 Activate the 3.6 environment and install nose

  - source activate thinkstats2-py36
- - pip install nose
+ - pip install nose lifelines

 Extras that are helpful --